Taraxa-project/explorer/README.md

 docker-compose up
 ```

+Note: The taraxa-config container must start up and write the config first before the other containers will start correctly.
+You may see some errors at first as services restart, until that config file is written.

 1. This will generate a unique taraxa config and start a taraxa node
 2. MongoDB will be running on port 27017
 3. Taraxa Explorer will be running at [http://localhost:3000](http://localhost:3000)